Joel Black: Research and Teaching

-In 1978-79, Black was an Assistant Professor of Comparative Literature at Hamilton College in New York state.
-From 1979 to 1982, Black was an Assistant Professor of Comparative Literature at the University of North Carolina at Chapel Hill.
-From 1983 to 1986, he was an Assistant Prof. of Comparative Literature at the University of Georgia.
+In 1978-79, Black was an assistant professor of comparative literature at Hamilton College in New York state.
+From 1979 to 1982, Black was an assistant professor of comparative literature at the University of North Carolina at Chapel Hill.
+From 1983 to 1986, he was an assistant professor of comparative literature at the University of Georgia.

-In 1986, Black was promoted to Associate Professor at the University of Georgia.
+In 1986, Black was promoted to associate professor at the University of Georgia.
 In 1986 and 1989, Black was a UGA Exchange Professor at Universitaire, Instelling Antwerpen, Antwerp, in Belgium.
-In 1990, Black was a Visiting Professor at Emory University.
-In 2003, Black was promoted to Professor of Comparative Literature at the University of Georgia.
+In 1990, Black was a visiting professor at Emory University.
+In 2003, Black was promoted to professor of comparative literature at the University of Georgia.